Statistics New Zealand’s Internet Service Provider Survey 2016 provides an interesting perspective on the role of wireless data:

 - 3,165 terabytes of data used in June by mobile phone internet connections.

-That makes wireless data about two percent of the month’s total data downloads.
-In other words a mere drop in the ocean.
+That makes wireless data about two per cent of the total data downloads during the month of June.
+In other words, wireless is a mere drop in the data ocean.

 Other highlights from the survey: